-Critics often argue that STEM fields deliver clear, practical, and economically viable outcomes, jobs in engineering, healthcare, and technology, whereas the humanities are abstract and less directly applicable.
+Critics often argue that STEM fields deliver practical and economically viable outcomes, whereas the humanities are abstract and less directly applicable.
 On the surface, STEM may seem to offer more stable returns and safer career paths, especially in today’s tech-driven world.
 This critique overlooks the long-term, systemic value of the humanities.
 Quantitative wages or immediate job placement are only part of what education should deliver.
 The humanities provide frameworks for understanding how technologies are used and integrated into culture and society.
-Without the humanities, technological advances risk being used irresponsibly, widening inequalities, and eroding cultural identity.
-Evidence shows that humanities graduates remain employable, earn livable wages, and report high job satisfaction, according to a September 2025 study conducted by the U.S. Bureau of Labor Statistics.
+Without the humanities, technological advances risk being used irresponsibly, widening inequalities and eroding cultural identity.
+According to a September 2025 study conducted by the U.S. Bureau of Labor Statistics, humanities graduates remain employable, earn livable wages, and report high job satisfaction.
 4.1 million workers with humanities degrees reported earning a “median annual wage between $50,000 and $68,000” in 2023 (U.S Bureau of Labor Statistics 2023).
 The real “return on investment” from a humanities education is not only financial, but social, cultural, and civic.
 These returns matter, perhaps now more than ever.

-Others argue that, in an increasingly digital and automated world, STEM skills are more “future-proof” than those taught in the humanities.
-With industries rapidly adopting artificial intelligence and machine learning, the belief is that technical expertise will dominate the job market.
+Others argue that in an increasingly digital and automated world, STEM skills are more “future-proof” than those taught in the humanities.
+With industries rapidly adopting artificial intelligence and machine learning, many believe that technical expertise will dominate the job market.
 Under this view, secondary education should prioritize STEM to help students remain competitive, while the humanities are seen as less essential or less adaptable to technological change.
 However, emerging research shows that as technology becomes more complex, human-centered skills rooted in the humanities become increasingly valuable.
 The World Economic Forum’s Future of Jobs Report 2025 lists creative thinking, empathy, and social influence among the top skills projected to grow in demand, many of which are foundational outcomes of humanities-based education (“Future of Jobs Report 2025”).
 Findings like these show that the future is not purely technical, but hybrid.
 Innovation today requires people who understand both technology and humanity.
-The humanities teach students to interpret complex information, communicate effectively, and consider human needs, all of which are necessary for responsible, ethical technological development.
+The humanities teach students to interpret complex information, to communicate effectively, and to consider human needs, all of which are necessary for responsible, ethical technological development.
 A society that emphasizes STEM at the expense of the humanities risks creating a workforce that can build powerful tools but cannot question, regulate, or use them ethically.
 In this sense, humanities education is not opposed to technological processes, but one of the forces that keep progress humane and socially responsible.

-The humanities are not a luxury, “lesser alternative” or a relic of the past.
+The humanities are not a luxury, a relic or a “lesser alternative” of the past.
 They are a vital, irreplaceable component of a well-rounded education that produces workers, citizens, and creators.
 Secondary education systems that marginalize the humanities in favor of STEM risk producing technically proficient but ethically hollow and culturally disconnected societies.
 To create well-balanced individuals and a resilient civilization, educators and policymakers must restore the humanities to their rightful place in secondary curricula.
 Students considering the humanities should be encouraged and given equal resources, support, and respect.
 If a future where technology serves humanity is the goal, both STEM and the humanities are needed, without diminishing either.

 Works Cited